-On the day of the incident, Cedre received from the TotalFina refinery in Dunkirk 100 l of the fuel loaded on the Erika.
+On the day of the incident, Cedre received from the TotalFina refinery in Dunkirk 100 kg of the fuel n°6 loaded on the Erika.
 Tests were immediately carried out in Cedre's flume tank or Polludrome®.
 On 13 December, it appeared that the product had no tendency to disperse naturally in water.
 It floated and hardly fragmented at all.
 Its viscosity increased within a day to 70,000 cSt while it formed an emulsion reaching 30 % water.
 The emulsion reached 50 % water (viscosity: 350,000 cSt) in two days and then stabilised.
 At sea, the fuel also formed an emulsion.
 However the water content remained around 30 %.
 Analysis carried out on samples collected on the shore showed water content nearing 50 %.

 Emulsification increased the volume of pollutant drifting at sea and made it stickier.
-This allowed the French Navy to confirm that the heavy fuel spilled by the Erika would be difficult to recover and could be pumped only provided water was added to it.
+Based on these observations, the French Navy confirmed that the heavy fuel oil spilled by the Erika would be difficult to recover and could only be pumped provided water was added to it.
 This recommendation was followed and over 1,200 m³ of emulsified fuel oil was recovered.